Flone-dnb/nameless-engine/README.md

 #include "vulkan/vulkan.h"
 ```

-where `Standard` refers to headers from standard library, `Custom` refers to headers from the engine/game and `External` refers to headers from external dependencies.
+where `Standard` refers to headers from the standard library, `Custom` refers to headers from the engine/game and `External` refers to headers from external dependencies.

 ## Directory/file naming